DathaCode/csv-user-automation/README.md

-# 👤 User Account Creator
+# 👤 Enhanced User Account Creation Script

 A Python-based utility that reads user account data from a CSV file, validates it, and sends HTTP requests to an API endpoint to create user accounts.